 Speaking Key Tips: Phrasal verbs

 To ace your IELTS Speaking exam, you should use a mix of casual and sophisticated language.
-In your IELTS coaching course at English Key Melbourne or Sydney, we teach many important speaking skills, including how to use phrasal verbs.
+In your IELTS coaching course at English Key Melbourne or Adelaide, we teach many important speaking skills, including how to use phrasal verbs.

 What are phrasal verbs?

 Phrasal verbs are a combination of averb + preposition, so they are usually two-word expressions (sometimes more).